Robert-van-Engelen/lisp/README.md

 To expose C functions in Lisp, define wrapper functions and register them in the `prim[]` array.
 Pointers can be stored as Lisp integers.
 Arbitrary binary data can be stored in strings.

-Some examples to get started:
+Some examples to get you started:

     /* some kind of state data of a device */ struct Data {